ColdTea-Projects/SmplrAlarm/README.md

         }

-Notifications also can be created with up to two buttons just by sending the button text and click intent by following steps.
+Notifications also can be created with up to two buttons just by sending the button text and click intent.
+Let's add classic alarm notification buttons snooze and dismiss by following the steps below:

 Step-1: Create intents: